refinedev/refine/documentation/blog/2022-08-20-neumorphic-css.md

 ## What is Neumorphism?
 Neumorphism often referred to as Soft design, is a skeuomorphic design adaption coupled with flat design.
-It is a visual effect that mixes background colours, shadows, shapes, gradients, and highlights to achieve intense yet minimal real-life graphic effects on the user interface elements.
+It is a visual effect that mixes background colors, shadows, shapes, gradients, and highlights to achieve intense yet minimal real-life graphic effects on the user interface elements.

-Neumorphism has made a significant impact on web design, simplifying and improving the user interface while facilitating interaction for people who are colour-blind or visually impaired.
+Neumorphism has made a significant impact on web design, simplifying and improving the user interface while facilitating interaction for people who are color-blind or visually impaired.
 Neumorphism's uniformity and scalability are additional advantages.

 Let's see how Neumorphism affects the user interface using what we know about it.